Master of Music – Louisiana State University

 Bachelor of Music – Eastman School of Music

-As a soloist, Austin has been a finalist in the American Trombone Workshop’s National Solo Competition, a semi-finalist in the International Jeju Brass Competition, and a prize winner in multiple competitions at the International Women’s Brass Conference.
-He has been a soloist with the LSU Philharmonia and the UNT Concert Orchestra as a concerto competition prize winner at each school.
-Austin has also appeared as a featured soloist with the LSU Trombone Choir and UNT Trombone Consortium.
+As a soloist, Austin has been a finalist in the American Trombone Workshop’s National Solo Competition, a semi-finalist in the International Jeju Brass Competition, and a prizewinner in multiple competitions at the International Women’s Brass Conference.
+Austin has appeared as a featured soloist with the LSU Philharmonia, the LSU Trombone Choir and the UNT Concert Orchestra.
+Austin presented at the 2023 International Trombone Festival as part of the Performing Artist Showcase, playing Barbara York’s “Bone Dances” sonata for trombone and piano.
+Dedicated to expanding the instrument’s repertoire, Austin has helped commission new works for trombone from Brad Edwards, James Beckel, Iris Ceulemans and Christopher Sharpe.

-Equally passionate about music education and pedagogy, Austin has held private studios in both Louisiana and Texas teaching low brass.
-He previously served as a Teaching Fellow at UNT where he taught the brass methods courses, and was Adjunct Instructor of Low Brass at Tarrant County College in Arlington, TX.
+Equally passionate about music education and pedagogy, Austin has held private low brass studios in Louisiana and Texas.
+He previously served as a Teaching Fellow at UNT where he taught the brass methods courses, and was the adjunct Instructor of Low Brass at Tarrant County College in Arlington, TX.
+As a guest clinician, Austin has given masterclasses at the University of South Alabama, the University of Texas at Arlington, Tarleton State University and Louisiana State University.